Enjoy a Cupcake While We Talk About Death

 So far, Death Cafes at Bastyr Center have attracted a diverse crowd, and Dr. Lichtenstein would like that trend to continue.

 “These really are open to anyone willing to take an honest look at how they’re living in the world, and who also want to get some ideas about caring for people who are dying,” he says, adding that participants should be willing to engage in respectful discourse, expand their concepts and accept various opinions.

 “This is a serious conversation, but it’s not to be taken seriously,” Dr. Lichtenstein says.
 “Some of the people I’ve met who have the best spirit are those who are confronting death and can laugh.”

 And with more than 500 hospice meditations under his belt, he would know.

-Beyond his extensive experience in hospice care, Dr. Lichtenstein also has taught classes on death and dying at Bastyr University, including Counseling and Chronic Pain and Terminal Illness; and Myth, Ritual and Healing.
 “I’ve wanted to do this for a long time,” he says, adding that people have been asking him to facilitate similar conversations for years.

 “My whole approach in life is really existential care,” he says.
 “What gives you purpose in life, how are you living?”